BND Hamburger Icon

 TipTip

-In other cases, you won’t pay an extra fee to implement and set up your medical software, and many vendors also offer free onboarding and training.
-But just because implementation is free doesn’t make it comprehensive, so be sure to ask what the implementation process includes and whether training is involved.
+In some cases, you won’t be required to pay an implementation fee, and some vendors will even include limited training at no cost.
+But just because implementation is free doesn’t make it comprehensive, so be sure to ask what the implementation process includes and what level of training is included.

 There is another wrinkle to consider: revenue cycle management.
 We found that if practices opt for outsourced medical billing services, vendors generally provide full access to their medical software suite in exchange for an agreed-upon percentage of the practice’s monthly collections instead of predetermined fees.
 Learn more in our overview of the best medical billing services, which includes some of these providers.